The Great Bear Rainforest

 We sit in silence and just watch, and photograph, and take in this incredible and rare encounter.
-When photographing wildlife it is important to understand wildlife behaviour to have the ability to notice when that behavior changes.
+When photographing wildlife it is important to understand wildlife behaviour to have the ability to notice when that behaviour changes.
 Are they feeling agitated by our presence?
 Is their feeding pattern being disrupted?
 What impact am I having on this bear?

 There are many encounters of human-wildlife conflicts on the edge of urban areas.
 In 2017 alone, British Columbia conservation officers reported 20,000 incidents ranging from sightings to attacks, largely due to human negligence such as leaving garbage out and thus habituating bears beyond urban boundaries.

 The remote wilderness of the Great Bear Rainforest is far from any urban areas, although we must be that much more aware of our impact on this environment and its inhabitants.
 Respecting our distance from wildlife is crucial to ensuring the animal’s prolonged safety in their natural habitat.
 If we encroach too closely on their territory, allowing them to become increasingly more ‘comfortable’ with us, these animals can become conditioned to our presence.
 As history would prove, this only ends up resulting in bad news for the bears.